 Export Projects to PDF Document

-Basically, when exporting a project to PDF document, ActivePresenter will export slides as images and embed into PDF files afterward.
+Basically, when exporting a project to a PDF document, ActivePresenter will export slides as images and embed them into PDF files afterward.
 For this reason, you cannot edit slide objects anymore.

-You can define many options of the exporting from the Export To PDF Document dialog.
+You can define many options for exporting from the Export To PDF Document dialog.
 It has two tabs and we’ll get to know each of them in detail:

 Firstly, we’ll walk through four main section: